intel-analytics/ipex-llm/docs/docs/APIGuide/Models/text-classification.md

 ```

 * `class_num`: The number of text categories to be classified.
 Positive int.
-* `embedding_file` The path to the word embedding file.
+* `embedding_file`: The path to the word embedding file.
 Currently only *glove.6B.50d.txt, glove.6B.100d.txt, glove.6B.200d.txt, glove.6B.300d.txt, glove.42B.300d.txt, glove.840B.300d.txt* are supported.
 You can download from [here](https://nlp.stanford.edu/projects/glove/).
-* `word_index` Dictionary of word (string) and its corresponding index (int).
+* `word_index`: Dictionary of word (string) and its corresponding index (int).
 The index is supposed to __start from 1__ with 0 reserved for unknown words.
 During the prediction, if you have words that are not in the wordIndex for the training, you can map them to index 0.
 Default is None.
-In this case, all the words in the embedding_file will be taken into account and you can call `WordEmbedding.get_word_index(embedding_file)` to retrieve the map.
+In this case, all the words in the embedding_file will be taken into account and you can call `WordEmbedding.get_word_index(embedding_file)` to retrieve the dictionary.
 * `sequence_length`: The length of a sequence.
 Positive int.
 Default is 500.
 * `encoder`: The encoder for input sequences.
 String. 'cnn' or 'lstm' or 'gru' are supported.
 Default is 'cnn'.
 * `encoder_output_dim`: The output dimension for the encoder.
 Positive int.
 Default is 256.